 A weekly workshop series designed to strengthen your skills for managing life's challenges.
+Video versions of select Mental Fitness workshops are available through the "Organizations" menu on Blackboard.
 If you attend at least 5 workshops in a 12 month period you can place that information on your UCM Experience Transcript.
 Click here for more information.

 If you think a student is in IMMEDIATE danger of attempting suicide, contact Public Safety (911 or 660-543-4123).